gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 ## What's Next?

 Keep learning about Gradio through our conceptual guides, which include explanations as well as example code and embedded interactive demos.
-Next up: [Building Interfaces](/guides/02_building-interfaces/01_interface-state.md).
+Next up: our series on [building Interfaces](/guides/02_building-interfaces/01_interface-state.md).

-Or, if you already know the basics, you can jump to the more [technical documentation](https://www.gradio.app/docs/).
+Or, if you already know the basics and are looking for something specific, you can search the more [technical API documentation](https://www.gradio.app/docs/).